 We leverage ancestral journeys (for more information see the Genetic Communities white paper), to identify customers who share similar family histories.
-By aggregating 10s to 100s of thousands of family trees, we are able to establish accurate admixture patterns that differ for each group.
-We can then simulate separate test and evaluation data sets of genotype information, where we will also know the region results.
+By aggregating 10s to 100s of thousands of family trees, we are able to identify accurate patterns of admixture between populations that differ for each group.
+We can then simulate separate test and evaluation data sets of genotype information based on these admixture patterns, where we will also know the region results.
 For populations with admixture patterns that are not captured in the pedigrees, such as African American or Latin American populations, we use historical information to guide the simulations, such as in Mooney et al. (2023).

-After analyzing the simulated data with our model, we compare the output from our model to the expected results.
+After analyzing the simulated data with our model, we compare the output from our model to the expected, ground-truth results.
 We measure three different statistics in aggregate and per population:

-- 1) Overlap the observed percentage for a region divided by the expected percentage for a region.
-Note that if the observed percentage exceeds the expected, the overlap will be above 100%. - 2) Recall the proportion of expected regions that are observed in the output. - 3) Precision the proportion of observed regions that are expected.
+- Overlap the observed percentage for a region divided by the expected percentage for a region.
+Note that if the observed percentage exceeds the expected, the overlap will be above 100%. - 2) Recall the proportion of expected regions that are observed in the output.
+E.g., For 100 simulated people, their pedigrees include an ancestor from Norway.
+Only 75 of these people have Norway in their results.
+The recall for Norway would be 75 observed/100 expected = 75%.